There is a special group of Spanish verbs that are used everywhere, but we haven’t talked about them yet. These verbs are called reflexive verbs.

 Mi papá se compra un coche

-The Spanish se pronoun is exactly the same as the English himself.
-If you say Mi papá compra un coche, forgetting about se, it will mean that he buys a car to somebody else.
+The Spanish “se” pronoun is exactly the same as the English “himself”.
+If you say Mi papá compra un coche, forgetting about se, it can mean that he buys a car to somebody else, but not necessarily to himself.

 The infinitive of this verb is comprarse (to buy oneself).